samuelmcmillan/tempmail/README.md

 # tempmail
-Simple Python script for email address generation and reading all in your CLI
+Simple Python script for email address generation and reading, all in your CLI